 - Regular offsite backups of your files as well as databases.

-- Invest in Managed Magento Hosting – Managed Magento Hosting Platforms are your best choice – they guarantee robust security with frequent patches at server-level.
+- Invest in Managed Magento Hosting – Managed Magento Hosting Platforms are your best choice – they guarantee robust security with frequent patches at the server-level.